OmegaPass/OmegaPass/README.md

 ## Version History

-* 0.1.0
-    * Initial Release
+You can see all of our versions at [releases](https://github.com/2223-Project-1/OmegaPass/releases).

 ## License

-This project is licensed under the [] License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v2.0 License - see the LICENSE file for details.